Cologne is western Germany’s biggest city, cultural hub, and – for beer lovers – a must-visit destination for their famous beer: Kolsch.

 Many breweries brew Kolsch-style beers because they can turn around a clean, lager-like beer in a much shorter time.
 Often, craft breweries don’t have the equipment to properly lager and ferment at cold temperatures.
 Kolsch, being a warm fermented ale, gives them the opportunity to offer a clean, crisp beer, no matter their brewery’s equipment.

 If you’re a lager lover, you will certainly enjoy a crisp, cold Kolsch.
-For family or friends who tend to drink mass-produced commercial lagers, convince them to try a German or craft brewed Kolsch.
+For family or friends who tend to drink mass-produced commercial lagers, convince them to try a German or craft-brewed Kolsch.
 The light body, balanced bitterness, and crisp drinkability will surely win them over.

 Brewing a great Kolsch is a sign of a great brewer.
 The style is austere and restrained.
-Given that, Kolsch can come across boring, especially when badly executed.
-It takes a fine balance and keen eye for detail to make a remarkable Kolsch.
+Given that, Kolsch can come across as boring, especially when badly executed.
+It takes a fine balance and a keen eye for detail to make a remarkable Kolsch.

 Refreshing, lager-like attributes are paramount in a great Kolsch.
 Usually, after fermentation is over, breweries will cold condition their Kolsch to smooth out the flavors.
-Although not necessary, cold conditioning helps refine this delicate beer, making it extra-crisp.
+Although not necessary, cold conditioning helps refine this delicate beer, making it extra crisp.